 This one-semester course provides the opportunity to explore the basic fundamentals and principles of the art of cooking and the science of baking, as well as opportunities to explore and experience the hospitality and tourism industry which encompasses lodging, travel and tourism, recreation, amusements, attractions, and resorts; and restaurants and food beverage service.
 The knowledge and skills are acquired through rich and engaging hands-on and project-based instruction, which also includes delivery through laboratory-based training and exploring the many career opportunities available within the Hospitality career cluster.

-Ms. Bridgette Harvey is Lamar's new Skills for Living and Culinary Arts & Hospitality Careers teacher.
+Ms. Bridgette Reyes is Lamar's Culinary Arts and Fashion Design teacher.

 This course provides opportunities for the learner to explore careers in fashion that span all aspects of the textile and apparel industries.

 Graphic Design introduces students to the digital creative design process used for two or three-dimensional projects.
 Students learn to apply the Principles of Design to their work; projects include design of digital collages, logos, posters, and typefaces.

 Students apply technical skills to address business applications of emerging technologies.
 Students enhance reading, writing, computing, communication, and reasoning skills and apply them to the business environment.
 Students will need to apply touch system data entry for production of business documents.

 The class introduces students to the basics of creating multimedia projects ranging from hands-on assignments to digital animations and short movies.
 Students study computer and media literacy, history of animation, and project management through a series of creative assignments including flip books, Photoshop animation, short movie production, and Claymation. (yearlong course)